Dry Herb Guide

 As you get more comfortable with water pipes, you can start experimenting with ways to make hits cooler and smoother.
 Small changes in how you use your bong can noticeably change how it feels.

-Ice catchers and ice: some bongs have pinched sections or "ice catchers" that hold ice cubes in the neck.
+Some bongs have pinched sections or "ice catchers" that hold ice cubes in the neck.
 As smoke passes over the ice, it cools down before it reaches your mouth, which can feel gentler on your throat.
+Some speculate that using ice can increase your chance of bronchitis but there is not enough definitive information to make that claim.
+If this concerns you, glycerin cooling is an alternative.

-Glycerin coils and attachments: certain mouthpieces or coils are filled with glycerin and designed to be chilled in the freezer.
-Glycerin doesn't freeze solid like water, so these pieces can stay cold longer and cool the smoke without adding extra meltwater.
+Specialized mouthpieces or coils are filled with glycerin and designed to be chilled in the freezer.
+Glycerin doesn't freeze solid like water so these pieces can stay cold longer and cool the smoke without adding extra meltwater.

-Water level and temperature: adjusting how much water you use and whether it's room temp, cool, or slightly chilled can also change the feel of your hits.
-Too much water can add drag, while too little may not filter enough.
+Adjusting how much water you use and whether it's room temp, cool, or slightly chilled can also change the feel of your hits.
+Too much water can add drag while too little may not filter enough.

 Best for: